 Timeline

-1873 Telegraph and post office built by Samuel Rose
+1873 Telegraph and Post Office built by Samuel Rose

-1897 New courtroom built by Hough and Donald - designed by the office of George Thomas Temple-Poole.
-Magistrates retiring room extended
+1897 New Courtroom built by Hough and Donald.
+Designed by the office of George Thomas Temple-Poole.
+Magistrate’s Retiring Room extended

-1906 New police cottages built by WC Rose
+1906 New Police Cottages built by WC Rose

 1972 Buildings classified by the National Trust as a Heritage Site